 Q. When are school closings?

-A. The school will close for all federal holidays and 2 weeks over Christmas.
-The final 2017/18 calendar will be posted here soon.
+A. The school will close for all federal holidays and during Christmas, spring and summer breaks.

 Q. What if I do not want to send my child to attend 5 days a week or over the summer?